 Dental learning is continuous.

-Dr. Miedema is an avid learner when it comes to the dental health field.
-It is important to her that he stays on the pulse of advancements in dental technology and techniques.
-While every dentist must pursue continuing education courses to maintain their licensure, Dr. Miedema genuinely loves the opportunity to seek out more dental health facts and hone her craft.
+Dr. Fenn is an avid learner when it comes to the dental health field.
+It is important to him that he stays on the pulse of advancements in dental technology and techniques.
+While every dentist must pursue continuing education courses to maintain their licensure, Dr. Fenn genuinely loves the opportunity to seek out more dental health facts and hone his craft.

 To provide you with the best possible services, it’s imperative to know what the latest improvements in the field are.

 Lifelong learning also keeps boredom at bay and can increase your self-confidence.
 Which is why we have 5 more little-known facts about dental health for you to keep your brain working and deepen your understanding of good oral health.